Helsinki, Finland – August 20th, 2014, updated November 1st, 2016

 |A plate in front of the bridge, which is well preserved, revealed the identity of the vessel — S/S Alice H.|

 ROTTERDAMSCHE DROOGDOK MAATSCHAPPIJ

 Diving the wreck of S/S Alice H was made possible through co-operation with Estonian authorities to whom we would like to express our sincere thanks: Estonian Maritime Administration, Estonian National Heritage Board, Estonian Police and Border Guard Board, Tallinn Traffic control, Technical Diving Estonia and the skipper of Deep Explorer Tanel Urm.

-2014 Marks the Centenary of World War I
+2014 Marked the Centenary of World War I

 According to UNESCO, underwater cultural heritage from World War I has not yet been comprehensively researched despite the fact that it bears witness to one of the most important conflicts in recent history.
 This heritage is also highly threatened by metal recovery and treasure-hunting.
-Badewanne encourages all divers to exercise a sense of responsibility and to respect our common and unique submerged legacy, that is one-of-a-kind.
-We hope that all wreck sites, regardless of their age would remain untouched for the future generations.
+Badewanne encourages all divers to exercise a sense of responsibility and to respect our common and unique unique submerged legacy.
+We hope that all wreck sites, regardless of their age, would remain untouched for the future generations.